lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/first-coroutine/index.md

 Kotlin's coroutines are lightweight threads that share and release their underlying resources whenever a single coroutine reaches a suspension point.
 This allows better utilisation of an application's resources, as threads are not necessarily blocked when performing long-running tasks.
 We looked at a rudimentary example consisting of a single coroutine and a suspending function.
 Finally, we took a _modest_ look at the `suspend` keyword and how you add it to functions that _suspend_.

 The real benefits of coroutines have not been touched on through the examples in this post.
 Instead, it has focused on laying the groundwork as you begin building your coroutine knowledge.
 Moving forward, I aim to publish more content on Kotlin coroutines.
-So look out, assuming I keep my word...
+So look out for those, assuming I keep my word...

 ----